Thermal-Drift Sampling: Generating Thermal Ensembles for Learning Many-Body Systems

-We further apply our framework as a diagnostic tool to assess the chaotic nature of the generated states.
-In particular, we apply our algorithm to investigate the level statistics of the generated thermal state ensemble.
-We compare an initial reference state whose spectrum exhibits near-Poisson statistics with the output states produced by our sampling algorithm.
-As shown in Figure~\ref{fig:level statistics}, aggregating $\set{r_j}$ over samples yields a robust, unfolding-free diagnostic.
-The analysis uncovers a clear signature of thermalization that the level statistics shift from a Poissonian distribution in the reference state to a Wigner--Dyson distribution in the output ensemble.
-This observation indicates that the sampler accesses a substantially more chaotic sector of Hilbert space than the structured input, consistent with the interpretation that the generated states are not efficiently captured by simple classical models.
+To assess the chaotic nature of the generated states, we apply our algorithm to the level statistics of the sampled thermal state ensemble.
+An initial reference state whose spectrum exhibits near-Poisson statistics is compared with the output states produced by the sampler.
+As shown in Figure~\ref{fig:applications}(a), aggregating $\set{r_j}_j$ over samples yields a robust, unfolding-free diagnostic.
+The level statistics shift from a Poissonian distribution in the reference state to a Wigner--Dyson distribution in the output thermal ensemble, confirming that the sampler captures the spectral correlations of the ergodic regime.
+The thermal-drift mechanism thus drives the system into a substantially more chaotic sector of Hilbert space than the structured input, producing states whose spectral correlations are consistent with physical thermalization.